seanrobmerriam/postbox/README.md

 → { "message": { ... }, "lease_expires_at_ms": 1700000005000 }
 ```

 Alice's runtime now holds an exclusive lease.
-No other consumer can see
+No other consumer can see this message.
-this message.

-### Step 3: simulate crash — Alice's process dies before committing
+### 3. Crash — Alice dies before committing

-Alice pulled the message, started her work, then her process died before
-writing her durable checkpoint.
-From Postbox's perspective the message is
-still `claimed`; nothing changes until the lease expires.
+Alice pulled the message, started her work, then her process died before writing her durable checkpoint.
+From Postbox's perspective the message is still `claimed`; nothing changes until the lease expires.

-### Step 4: the sweeper reclaims the expired lease
+### 4. The sweeper reclaims the expired lease

-After 5 seconds the sweeper wakes up:
+Five seconds later the sweeper wakes up:

 ```
 SELECT message_id, lease_expires_at_ms FROM messages
  WHERE status = 'claimed' AND lease_expires_at_ms <= <now>;
 ```

-It atomically moves every expired row back to `pending`
-(`status='pending', lease_expires_at_ms=NULL, claimed_by=NULL`).
-Critically,
-`attempt_count` is **not** incremented here — only when the consumer
+It atomically moves every expired row back to `pending` (`status='pending', lease_expires_at_ms=NULL, claimed_by=NULL`).
+Note that `attempt_count` does **not** get bumped here — it only increments when a consumer explicitly fails a claim.
-explicitly fails the claim is `attempt_count` bumped.

-### Step 5: Alice's restart reclaims the same work
+### 5. Alice restarts and picks the same work back up

-Alice's runtime comes back up and asks for work again:

 ```
 POST /v1/mailboxes/alice/claim